• Skip to primary navigation

 Let’s get to the recipe!

-***I write recipes using volume (cups) measurements because here in the U.S., this is what people are used to seeing and using.
-For weight in metric measurements, click the ‘metric’ button under the ingredients in the recipe card.
-The weights are converted by a program, not me, and it’s a best guess.
-Please note that because I develop recipes using ‘cups’ I can’t guarantee that weighing the ingredients will produce the exact same results.
+Note About Recipe Measurements: I write recipes using volume (cups) measurements because here in the U.S., this is what people are more familiar with and I don’t want anyone to feel intimidated when baking.
+For metric/weight measurements, click the ‘metric’ button under the ingredients in the recipe card below.
+The weights are converted by a program, not me, and it’s just a best guess.
+I can’t guarantee that weighing the ingredients will produce the exact same results, since I test recipes using volume measurements.

 Hummingbird cheesecake topped cupcake with cream cheese buttercream swirl on top